Co-op Closing Costs in Brooklyn

 • NYS transfer tax: 0.4% of sale price for transactions under $3M; 0.65% for transactions $3M and up

 Additional taxes on capital gain may apply.
-Consult with your tax professional to ensure compliance.
-Corcoran is not a licensed tax advisor.
+Consult your tax professional.
+This is not tax advice.

 Sample Co-op Closing Cost Breakdown